Ennis Del Mar: Plot summary

 Ennis is born in about 1943 or 1944, the youngest of three children, and grows up near Sage, in southwestern Wyoming.
 He is orphaned at a young age, and forced to drop out of school not long afterwards.
 While on a 1963 shepherding job on Brokeback Mountain in Wyoming, Ennis meets and falls in love with rodeo cowboy Jack Twist.

 While the two 19-year-old men work on Brokeback Mountain, Ennis is stationed at the base camp while Jack watches the sheep higher on the mountain.
 They meet only for meals at the base camp, gradually becoming friends.
 Eventually they switch roles, with Jack taking over duties at base camp and Ennis tending the flock.
-One night, after the two share a bottle of whiskey, Ennis decides to remain at the base camp overnight instead of returning to the sheep.
+One night after the two share a bottle of whiskey, Ennis decides to remain at the base camp overnight instead of returning to the sheep, too drunk to get back up the mountain alone.
 The weather becomes bitterly cold that night, but Ennis is reluctant to sleep in the same tent as Jack, who insists he join him.
 That night the men share a brief, intense sexual encounter.
 During the summer, their sexual and emotional relationship deepens.

 After the job is finished the two part ways.
 Ennis marries his fiancée Alma Beers in November 1963 and starts a family, having two daughters, Alma Jr. and Jenny (named Francine in the short story).
 Four years later, Ennis receives a postcard from Jack asking if he wants to meet.
 The men reunite and their passion rekindles.
 Jack broaches the subject of creating a life together.
 Unwilling to leave his family and haunted by a childhood memory of the murder of a suspected homosexual couple in his hometown, Ennis fears that such an arrangement can only end in tragedy.
 Unable to be open about their relationship, Ennis and Jack settle for infrequent meetings on camping trips.

 Over time Ennis' marriage deteriorates.
 Alma knows about his relationship with Jack, having seen the two men kissing upon their reunion.
 In 1975 Alma divorces Ennis, taking custody of their two daughters and marrying her former employer.
 Jack hopes Ennis' divorce will allow them to live together, but Ennis refuses to move away from his children and remains uncomfortable with the idea of living with a man.
 Ennis dates an outgoing and vivacious waitress, Cassie Cartwright.
 The relationship fails when Ennis spontaneously stops communicating with her.
 On a 1983 trip with Jack, Ennis insists that to keep his job, he cannot meet with Jack again before November.
 Ennis and Jack's frustrations finally erupt into an argument, the struggle becoming a desperate embrace.
 The two men part upset.